racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK4.md

     system("whoami");
 }
 ```
-> - The idea here is to create a fake `ls` program that does something different from the actual `/bin/ls` command.
+> The idea here is to create a fake `ls` program that does something different from the actual `/bin/ls` command.
-> - So we can replace a legitimate system programm with malicious code.
+> This way we can replace a legitimate system programm with malicious code.

->
-Compile the `ls.c` program using the following command: `gcc ls.c -o ls`.
+Then, we compile the `ls.c` program using the following command: `gcc ls.c -o ls`.

 After compiling our custom ls command, we add the directory `/home/seed` to the `PATH` environment variable to ensure the system executes your malicious `ls` program instead of the standard `ls`: `export PATH=/home/seed:$PATH`
 > As `system()` function runs `/bin/sh -c "<command>"` it inherits all environment variables from the calling process, including `PATH`.
-> **Note**: To prevent shell countermeasures when executing a Set-UID program, run the following command (provided by guid): `sudo ln -sf /bin/zsh /bin/sh`.
+> **Note**: To prevent shell countermeasures when executing a Set-UID program, run the following command (provided by the guide): `sudo ln -sf /bin/zsh /bin/sh`.

 <p align="center" justify="center">
   <img src="./assets/logbook_4/myls.png"/>